Test ID: TWRP Tropheryma whipplei, Molecular Detection, PCR, Varies

 Specimen Type: Fresh tissue or biopsy

-Sources: Small intestine tissue (duodenum, ileum, or jejunum), lymph node, other visceral tissue, synovial tissue, gastrointestinal tissue, heart valve, or brain
+Sources: Small intestine (duodenum, ileum, or jejunum), lymph node, bone, joint, synovial, liver, pancreas, spleen, lung, heart valve (and other heart tissues), or brain

 Container/Tube: Sterile container